 Welcome to the Math & Science Center

 The Math & Science Center (MSC) is an academic support center on NOVA's Annandale Campus.
-Covering 35 select courses in Math, Physics, Chemistry, Biology, Engineering and Accounting, our goal is to provide academic support to students enrolled at the Annandale Campus.
+Covering 40-45 select courses in Math, Physics, Chemistry, Biology, Engineering and Accounting each semester, our goal is to provide academic support to students enrolled at the Annandale Campus.
 The MSC focuses on that support with a diverse group of peer tutors mirroring the campus student population.

 You are welcome, during posted Center hours, to meet with tutors without an appointment.
 A schedule detailing when tutors are available is posted at the entrance, and linked to this page.
 When you arrive, please sign in.
 There are destop computers for online work, as well as tables.
 Tutors then circulate around the Center answering questions from various courses and topics.
 Textbooks and calculators are available for use, but only in the tutoring center.
 As you leave, please sign-out to end your session.

 Individual / Group Study

 If you need a quiet place to study or if a group of classmates want to meet to discuss coursework, the Math and Science Center is available with the added advantage of tutors being present as a resource.
 Please contact us to schedule a time.

 The Math and Science Center is equipped with desktop computers and iPads that are available for use within the Center during hours of operation.
 We provide links to Open Educational Resources for the classes that we support.
 You may access online homework websites with your passcode, and make use of Microsoft Office.

 Tutors can coordinate with faculty members and conduct review sessions prior to exams for most courses for which we support tutoring.
 Please contact firstname.lastname@example.org to schedule a time.